Sujal-Raj/READSPACE/README.md

 📖 Explore Books
 Trending Section: Displays a curated list of trending books.
 Genre-Based Sections: Browse books by genres like Romance, Mystery, Sci-Fi, and more.

 🖱️ Interactive UI
 Smooth Animations: Powered by GSAP, offering smooth scrolling and image transitions.
 Book Details Page: Click on "Explore" to view detailed information about a specific book.

-🔍 Responsive Design
-Mobile-friendly layout ensures a consistent experience across devices.
+🔍 Responsive Design:- Mobile-friendly layout ensures a consistent experience across devices.

+Search Functionality: Easily search for your favorite books using a user-friendly interface.

+Read Online: Users can read books online directly from the platform.

+Download Books: Provides an option to download books for offline reading (if available).

+Buy Books: Redirects users to purchase books from trusted platforms

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------